akshayymahajan/netlify-functions-mongodb-graphql/README.md

 A Netlify functions template for Apollo Server GraphQL API with MongoDB.

+## Add to Existing Project
+cd into your project directory and run `netlify functions:create` to create a new function.

+select `*** Clone template from Github URL ***` from the list of templates.

+In the URL field enter `https://github.com/akshayymahajan/netlify-functions-mongodb-graphql/tree/master/functions/mongodb-graphql`

+Netlify CLI will download the function and install all the dependencies in your project.

 ## Local Development
 Clone the repository and run the following commands to install all the dependencies:
 ```